-The Early Years Pupil Premium (EYPP) is additional funding of 68p per hour from April 2024, the equivalent of £387.60 for the financial year 2024/2025, paid termly, based on the funded hours claimed, to providers who have children receiving the 3- and 4-year-old Universal Entitlement, the 2Help and 2-year-old Working Parent Entitlements and, from September 2024, under 2s Working Parent Entitlements, up to a maximum of 15 hours per week and where the child's parents are in receipt of qualifying benefits or other qualifying criteria is met.
+The Early Years Pupil Premium (EYPP) is additional funding, 68p per hour from April 2024, the equivalent of £387.60 for the financial year 2024/2025, paid termly, based on the funded hours claimed, to schools who have children receiving the 3- & 4-year-old Universal Entitlement and where the child's parents are in receipt of qualifying benefits or other qualifying criteria is met.

-Providers are able to use this extra funding to support each eligible child to improve outcomes for them.
-Detailed information for each child should be kept about what the funding was used for, how the decision was made to use it, and how outcomes for each child have been improved - Ofsted may ask providers about how they have supported eligible children when they inspect the setting.
+Schools are able to use this extra funding to support each eligible child to improve outcomes for them.
+Detailed information for each child should be kept about what the funding was used for, how the decision was made to use it, and how outcomes for each child have been improved - Ofsted may ask schools about how they have supported eligible children when they inspect the setting.